 A climbing harness.
 Any climbing harness that fits you well (they are sized) and is in good condition will do, however this can be rented if you don’t own one.
 This can be used for any climbing activity, so it’s a good investment.
 I recommend measuring yourself prior to ordering one as your harness should not be able to go over your hips.

 If you’re looking for a good harness, I am a fan of Black Diamond and Petzl.
 I use a Petzl harness myself as they have slightly more options for women.
-Your own harness will run you about $50 USD on the low-end.
-I'm linking to the ones that my husband and I use.
+A harness is a great investment for climbing more generally!

 Via Ferrata Set / Via Ferrata Kit This is your lifeline.
 This is how you are attached to the cable, but this is for emergency use only.
 If you fall, there is an Energy Absorption system inside the little pack that prevents you from falling off the rock as long as you’re hooked into the cable properly with both clips attached.
 I’ve heard that it takes a decent fall or a mistake that prior to the fall to damage it, but if you have a fall, it is standard practice to check that it is not damaged.
 If it is damaged, you have a serious problem.

 Climbing Gloves.
 Your hands will get cut up from gripping the rocks.
 Similarly, your hand will sweat a bit, so it makes it a lot easier to grip the rocks.
 It’s better to have half-finger gloves due to being able to use your fingertips.
 This is optional, but I’ve seen it make a huge difference in my own climbing.
 Not rentable, but cheap and worth it.
-I bought mine from Black Diamond for about $15 USD.
+I bought my climbing gloves from Black Diamond.

 Sturdy Hiking shoes and/or via ferrata shoes.
 Typically, you’ll need to hike and climb ladders, so you don’t want to use rock climbing shoes if you own them.
 The grip is important as I often find the rock is the best way to get a good foothold and sometimes, you’ll need to climb using wet rock.
-Shoes that go above your ankle are a good idea to prevent you from ankle-injuries, but not necessary. $60-$120 is typical for a good hiking sneaker with solid grip.
+A good pair of via ferrata/hiking shoes that go above your ankle are a good idea to prevent you from ankle-injuries, but not necessary.
 They must be closed (no open sides).

 Look up via ferratas close to you.
 My favorite place to look is on Wikiloc for routes, but I often go to Youtube to get a feeling about the route although it’s hard to access difficulty from watching a youtube video.